 ((0.36 x 3) + (0 x 5)) / 8 = 0.135mg.m-3

-The 8-hour LTEL is the maximum exposure allowed over an 8 hour period.
-When calculating the exposure level, if the exposure period is less than 8 hours then the exposure limit can be increased providing that exposure above the LTEL value continues for no longer than an hour and that the LTEL is not exceeded over the 8 hours.
+The 8-hour LTEL is the maximum exposure allowed over 8 hours.
+When calculating the exposure level, if the exposure period is less than 8 hours then the exposure limit can be increased providing that exposure above the LTEL value does not exceed any short term exposure limit (STEL) and that the LTEL is not exceeded over the 8 hours.

 An example is where a person is exposed to a hazardous substance with a WEL of 18mg.m-³ (8 hour TWA) for 4 hours, an adjusted exposure level of 36mg.m-³ would apply over the 4 hours.
-However, exposure levels above 18mg.m-3 should be restricted to 1 hour.
+However, exposure levels above 18mg.m-3 should be restricted.

 To find out current workplace exposure limits (WELs) check out the HSE publication EH40 Workplace Exposure Limits, which can be downloaded from the HSE website.

-However, the COSHH regulations apply to all routes of entry as some substances have the ability to penetrate intact skin and become absorbed into the body, and hazardous substances can all harm through skin contact, contact with eyes, and injection and ingestion.
+However, the COSHH regulations apply to all routes of entry as some substances can penetrate intact skin and become absorbed into the body, and hazardous substances can harm through skin contact, contact with eyes, and injection and ingestion.

 In addition to complying with WELs, it is important to also carry out a COSHH assessment and control all potential exposure routes.